jestjs/jest/docs/CLI.md

 ### `--config=<path>`

 Alias: `-c`.
-The path to a jest config file specifying how to find and execute tests.
+The path to a Jest config file specifying how to find and execute tests.
 If no `rootDir` is set in the config, the current directory is assumed to be the rootDir for the project.
 This can also be a JSON-encoded value which Jest will use as configuration.

 ### `--coverage`